 B2B Marketing Strategies In A Digital World

 Marketing has been around for as long as there has been an opportunity to barter one good for another.
 At its most fundamental form, the act of marketing is simply defined as “the activity, set of institutions, and processes for creating, communicating, delivering, and exchanging offerings that have value for customers, clients, partners, and society at large” (American Marketing Association).
 And for the most part, marketing has changed very little over the centuries.
 For the vast majority of human history it was the simple act of persuasion, on a very small scale.

 All of that has changed with the digital world.
 The first hint of a transition happened back when radio, television, and billboard marketing exploded onto the scene.
 Suddenly new technology made it possible to reach far more people.
 Enter the era of Mad Men, and a fundamental change to how marketing was viewed.
 No longer was the goal to persuade a small, well-known audience.
 Suddenly, marketers could reach thousands.

 Traditional vs. B2B Digital Marketing

 And then the Internet happened.
 Thousands turned into millions, and the potential for finding buyers increased exponentially.
 Naturally, so did the competition.
 The digital age marks the most substantial shift in the field of marketing we’ve ever seen.
 We have instant access to more people than ever.
 We have more information to sift through than we know what to do with.
 And new tools and techniques allow us to predict buying patterns and customer needs like never before.

 So what does it all mean?
-In a digital age, old marketing strategies are no longer as effective.
+Only marketing is no longer as effective.
 Even the digital marketing strategies of five years ago are less effective in the constantly changing digital world.
 As marketers, we must be more nimble and innovative than ever before.
 And new digital marketing strategies must be launched to stay relevant and ahead of your competition.

 Here are a few areas where you can maintain the upper hand in the world of digital marketing: